A building block of life

 Found in high concentrations in the brain, it is important for normal brain function, which contributes to all future learning and development2.

 It also helps to build a robust immune system by helping to maintain a healthy amount of antibodies1.

-How much zinc is enough in pregnancy?
+How much zinc is enough while pregnant?

 Despite having such an important role in your baby’s development, the RNI of zinc is 7mg per day, the same as it would be if you weren’t pregnant.
 However, your need rises significantly while breastfeeding, increasing to 13mg per day until your baby is 4 months old, and falling to 9.5mg per day beyond that.
-Present in many foods, these amounts should be easy to get from a well-balanced diet5.
+Present in many foods, these amounts should be obtainable from a well-balanced diet5.